infiniteoo/homework_week_01_code_refactor/README.md

 ### Overview

-This repository for Hori**seo**n Marketing is a code refactor assignment, focused on streamlining their website's codebase for **search engine optimization** and **accessibility**.
+This repository for Hori**seo**n Social Solution Services, Inc. is a code refactor assignment, focused on streamlining their
+website's codebase for **search engine optimization** and **accessibility**.
 A double check was conducted to ensure all elements work properly, and all code was optimized for efficiency and less redundancy.

 A detailed breakdown of steps taken by the development team are as follows: